AdamSobieski/Narratology/Content/Page1.md

 ## Communication and Question-answering

-While `ISemanticState<,>` provides a `Model` property of type `IInMemoryQueryableStore` which could be queried or otherwise inspected, an interface can be created for a second variety of presenting prompts or questions to systems, one where state changes are expected of systems when responding.
+While `ISemanticState<,>` provides a `Model` property which could be queried or otherwise inspected, an interface can be created for a second variety of presenting prompts or questions to systems, one where state changes are expected of systems when responding.

 ```cs
 public interface ICommunicatorState<TSelf, in TInput, TOutput> : IDifferenceable<TSelf>